D/P, D/A and Their Use in International Sales Transactions

 The buyer can refuse to honor payment on any grounds.

-When the goods are shipped long distances, say from Hong Kong to the United States, it is usually impractical and too expensive for the seller to ship them back home.
+When the goods are shipped long distances, say from Hong Kong to the United States, it is usually impractical and too expensive for the seller to pay for return transportation.
 Thus, the seller is forced to sell the goods in the original country of destination at what is usually a heavy discount.

 In cases of shipments by air freight, it is possible that the buyer will actually receive the goods before going to the bank and paying for them.